prasaar/aiwhispr/README.md

 [llm-service]
 Section to configure the large-language-model (LLM) used to create the vector embedding.
 AIWhispr uses sentence-transformer library.
-You can customise this by writing your own LLM encoding handler under $AIWHISPR_HOME/python/llm-service
+You can customize this by writing your own LLM encoding handler under $AIWHISPR_HOME/python/llm-service

 The default configuration is: